theodi/open-data-licensing/guides/publisher-guide.md

 		odrs:attributionText "Ministry of Justice" ;
 		odrs:attributionURL <https://www.gov.uk/government/organisations/ministry-of-justice>

 The rights statement is associated with its dataset using the Dublin Core `dct:rights` relationship.
+The Rights Statement for the dataset has several properties:

+* A human-readable label, this could also be supplemented with, e.g. a `dct:description` property to provide a summary of the rights
-The Rights Statement for the dataset has a label and several properties from the ODRS vocabulary.
-The `odrs:dataLicence` property indicates which licence covers the re-use of the dataset, in this case it refers to the UK [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/).
-As part of the rights statement, the publisher of the dataset has provided the text and URL that re-users can use to attribute the publisher.
+* An `odrs:dataLicence` property indicates which licence covers the re-use of the associated dataset, in this case it refers to the UK [Open Government Licence](http://www.nationalarchives.gov.uk/doc/open-government-licence/).
+* The attribution text and URL that a re-use can use to acknowledge the source of the data

-In addition to the `dct:rights` property the dataset has also been directly associated with the Open Government Licence via the Dublin Core `dct:license` property.
-This property is already in relatively common use for relating datasets with their licences and it is recommended that publishers include it for compatibility with existing applications.
-However, as the next example shows, a Rights Statement allows for greater clarity when associating a dataset with both a data and a content licence.
+Note that in addition to the `dct:rights` property the example also includes a `dct:license` property that directly associates the dataset with its license.
+The `dct:license` property is already in relatively common use for relating datasets to their licences and it is recommended that publishers include it for compatibility with existing applications.

+However, as the next example shows, a Rights Statement allows for greater clarity when associating a dataset with multiple licences.

 ### Multiple Licences